Legal Entity Identifier - LEI

 1. What is an LEI number?

 The Legal Entity Identifier (LEI) is a 20-character, alpha-numeric code based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
 It connects to key reference information that enables a clear and unique identification of legal entities participating in financial transactions.
 Each LEI contains well-structured reference data which is categorized into 2 sections - Level 1 - who is who and Level 2 - who owns whom.
-Level 1 data includes entity registration details, such as legal name, number of registration, legal and HQ address etc. Level 2 contains information about an entity’s ownership structure and thus answers the question who owns whom.
+Level 1 data includes entity registration details, such as legal name, company registration number, legal and HQ address etc. Level 2 contains information about an entity’s ownership structure and thus answers the question who owns whom.
 Simply put, the publicly available LEI data pool transfers unstructured entity registration data into a standardized global directory, which greatly enhances transparency in the global marketplace.

 Did you know?